Corporate Tax Services in UAE

-On January 31, 2022 the Ministry of Finance of the United Arab Emirates (UAE) announced the introduction of a federal Corporate Tax (“CT”) on business profits, effective from the beginning of the financial year on June 1, 2023.
+On January 31, 2022 the Ministry of Finance of the United Arab Emirates (UAE) announced the introduction of a federal Corporate Tax (“CT”) on business profits, that came into effect from the beginning of the financial year on June 1, 2023.

-The UAE CT regime will be based on international best practices, with a low / minimal compliance burden on businesses.
+The UAE CT regime is based on international best practices, with a low / minimal compliance burden on businesses.

-The planned CIT regime is intended to apply to all commercial, industrial, and professional businesses in the UAE, aside from the extraction of natural resources, which is currently subject to Emirate-level taxes up to 55%, and the branches of foreign banks, to whom 20% tax is applicable.
+The CT regime applies to all commercial, industrial, and professional businesses in the UAE, aside from the extraction of natural resources, which is currently subject to Emirate-level taxes up to 55%, and the branches of foreign banks, to whom 20% tax is applicable.

 Companies registered in free zones are required to adhere to all legal requirements and refrain from conducting business with the UAE mainland.

-All UAE enterprises will be subject to corporation tax, with the exception of those engaged in the extraction of natural resources like oil and gas and overseas bank branches.
+All UAE enterprises are subject to corporation tax, with the exception of those engaged in the extraction of natural resources like oil and gas and overseas bank branches.

 A legal entity’s actions are all regarded as “business activities” and fall under the corporate tax structure.